bsneeb/Interpolation_HW/README.md

 # Interpolation_HW
-Interpolation HW for Scientific Computing
+Interpolation HW for Scientific Computing.
+Download the file, and load("interpolation.sage") to run the file.